Divorce Documents You Will Need

-Before filing for divorce, you should take an inventory of all household items, including jewelry, furniture, artwork, floor coverings and clothing.
-Open closet doors and take photos of your living room and den, dining room, bedrooms, etc. When things end up missing during the divorce, you can provide proof of their existence.
+Before filing for divorce, take an inventory of all household items, including jewelry, furniture, artwork, and clothing.
+Open closet doors and take photos of your living room, dining room, bedrooms, etc. When things end up missing during the divorce, you can provide proof of their existence.
 The photos also can help jog your memory as to your possessions when it’s time to divide the marital estate.

 Don’t Be Denied Access to Financial Records

 If your spouse realizes you are not particularly savvy about finances, he or she can use your lack of knowledge to their advantage.

 Some of the common actions they may try to take include the following:

 - Not providing their financial documents and discovery